 Savona Liguria Piedmont And Valle Daosta, Italy Travel Guide

-Liguria’s landscape, with its sea and peaks, shaped its simple, quality-focused cuisine.
+Liguria’s landscape, with its sea and peaks, influenced its simple, quality-focused cuisine.
 Fresh fish, olive oil, and aromatic herbs are central.

-Ligurian cooking uses less meat, favoring vegetables, olive oil (from Taggiasca olives), and herbs like basil, rosemary, and marjoram.
+Ligurian cooking uses less meat, favoring vegetables, olive oil (from Taggiasca olives), and seasonings like basil, rosemary, and marjoram.
 History as a trading hub added subtle Eastern influences.

 While pesto is region-wide, coastal towns like Savona focus on seafood.
 Inland areas may feature game meats, mushrooms, or chestnuts.

-Even focaccia varies slightly away from town to town in preparation and toppings.
+Even focaccia varies slightly away from town to the town center in preparation and toppings.

 Savona’s port history reflects in its seafood-centric dishes and use of spices.